hanna1909/data-challenges-updated/07-ML-Ops/05-User-interface/01-Static-front-for-the-API/README.md

 [//]: # ( challenge instructions )

-In the previous challenges, we created a project containing the code allowing us to:
+In the previous challenges, we updated our code to:
 - **Train a model** at scale from the Kaggle New York City Taxi Fare Prediction dataset
 - Build a containerized **Prediction API** allowing to make predictions based on this model
-- Deploy this API on **Google Cloud Run** to make it available to the world 🌍
+- Deploy our API on **Google Cloud Run** to make it available to the world 🌍

 We have a live API allowing developers all over the world to predict the fare amount for a taxi ride in New York City 🎉